reposense/RepoSense/docs/DeveloperGuide.md

 `Author` stores the single GitHub ID of the author.
 Any contribution or commits of the author which may have different aliases will be attributed to the same `Author` object.

 ### CliArguments
 `CliArguments` stores the parsed command line arguments supplied by the user.
-It is passed into **ConfigurationBuilder** to produce the `RepoConfiguration`.
+It is passed into `RepoConfiguration`.

 ### RepoConfiguration
 `RepoConfiguration` stores the configuration information from the CSV config file and `CliArguments` for one single repository, such as the repository's orgarization, name, branch, list of authors to analyse, date range of commits to analyse etc.

 ## System
+`System` contains the classes that interact with the System and external processes.

+### CommandRunner
+`CommandRunner` creates processes which runs System Commands.
+It is mainly used to run git commands in RepoSense.

+### LogsManager
+`LogsManager` uses the `java.util.logging` package for logging.
+The `LogsManager` class is used to manage the logging levels and logging destinations.
+Log messages are output through: `Console` and to a `.log` file.

+## Parser
+`Parser` contains two classes:
+ * ArgsParser: Parses the user-supplied command line arguments into a `CliArguments` object.
+ * CsvParser: Parses the the user-supplied CSV config file and produces the a list of `RepoConfiguration` for each repository for analyze.

 ## Git
 `Git` contains the wrapper classes for the respective git commands.